 If you think you are saved because you did one of those things, you are reading this today because the Holy Spirit wants you to know that you have been duped by the traditions of men.

 Saving belief is NOT something you do, but something that is GIVEN to you.
 And, it is given AFTER you have believed in Messiah Yahoshua, and have confessed Him before others (which is to “endure in belief,” as taking a real stand for the true Messiah will result in rejection, ridicule, mocking, and separation from family and friends).

 Stop NOW, and consider what it is that makes you THINK you are saved.
-If you have not been told, directly and personally, by the only one who can confirm someone’s salvation that you are born again, what makes you think YOU have the power to issue such a decree, which is an eternal judicial decree of adoption by the Almighty?
+If you have not been told, directly and personally, by the only one who can confirm that you are born again (the Holy Spirit), what makes you think YOU have the power to issue such a decree, which is an eternal judicial decree of adoption by the Almighty?